By: Ginger De Los Rios (Voyagers Guidebook)

 Superboy was filmed at Universal studios in Orlando, Florida and the special effects were very good for a half hour series.
 Superboy could really fly and Gerard's take-offs and landings can't be beat.

-Nearly all the effects were on par with the Christopher Reeve films, particularly the flying.
-It was the best live wire-work on a Television series because Salkind used some of the same technicians who worked on the Superman films.
+Nearly all the effects in the later seasons were on par with the Christopher Reeve films, particularly the flying and take-offs.
+It was the best live wire-work on a Television series because Salkind used some of the same technicians who'd worked on the Superman films.
 Gerard had the strength to make impressive and fluid take-offs and landing.

 Watching this colorful series is exactly the experience it should be.
 The Adventures of Superboy is overrun with some outlandish and menacing villains and fantastic plots, it's truly a comic book come to life.
 Superboy encounters any kind of super-threat you could imagine, from plain old crooks and hopelessly deranged individuals, androids, robots, and aliens.
 He battled wizards, vampires, werewolves, and the devil himself.
 And always prevailed to vanquish any threat.